morrownr/USB-WiFi/README.md

 Amazon - $14 USD - [TEROW ROW02FD USB WiFi Adapter 1200M USB 3.0 5DBI Wireless Network Adapter](https://www.amazon.com/dp/B08F9MXC8Q)  "multi-state"

 Note: The above 2 links are for the TEROW ROW02FD.
 It is a multi-state adapter so it does require usb-modeswitch.
-2021-03-15 - The Raspberry Pi OS, as of this date, needs a couple of files edited in order for this adapter to work automatically.
+2021-04-04 - The Raspberry Pi OS, Kali and the current stable version of Debian, as of this date, need a couple of files edited in order for this adapter to work automatically.
 For more information, see the following section below - `How to Modeswitch`.
 To clarify: Most Linux users will never know that this adapter is multi-state because the usb-modeswitch utility is installed and active on almost all modern Linux distros so the above adapter will "just work."
-The only modern Linux distro that I am aware of that has a problem with this spectifc adapter is Raspberry Pi OS and that is due to some parts of the OS being somewhat dated at this point.
+The only modern Linux distros that I am aware of that have this problem with this spectifc adapter are the Raspberry Pi OS, Kali and Debian stable and that is due to some parts of the OS being somewhat dated at this point.
 As the OS is updated this problem will go away.
 The cost of this adapter is very low.
 The performance and quality of the materials used in this adapter are not as good as the Alfa AWUS036ACM but that is to be expected since the Alfa AWUS036ACM is a more expensive adapter.

 Comfast - $28 USD - [COMFAST CF-WU782AC 5.8GHz USB 3.0 WiFi 1300Mbps 802.11ac Long Distance Adapter](https://comfastwifi.us/comfast-cf-wu782ac-5.8ghz-dual-antenna-usb3-wifi-adapter-1300m?search=CF-WU782AC)  "multi-state"